Registration for the 2021-2022 season will begin July 20, 2021. Information below has not been updated.

-The Junior Development Group (JD Group), is a year-round program and is designed for athletes born between 2007 and 2004 (Grade 6 to Grade 9).
+Junior Development Group (JD Group), is a year-round program and is designed for athletes born between 2009 and 2006 (Grade 6 to Grade 9) (11 to 14/15).
 Registration is ongoing throughout the year.
-(Those athletes born in 2007 will begin complete the cross country season with the Caltaf Cheetahs and transition to the Junior Development Group on January 1, 2019.)
-The group meets three times per week, but the degree of commitment is determined by the athlete and attendance can be flexible.
+The group meets three times per week, but the degree of commitment is determined by the athlete, and attendance can be flexible.
 The program is designed to give kids an in-depth exposure to all track and field events.
-Athletes will compete in track meets both in Calgary, Edmonton and surrounding areas as well as out of province/out of country meets.
-Athletes will also have the opportunity to try out for Provincial and National Teams.
+Athletes will compete in track meets both in Calgary, Edmonton, and surrounding areas as well as out of province/out of country meets.
+Athletes can try out for Provincial and National Teams.

 There are three training seasons:

-(Cross Country Season for distance runners – base season for power speed athletes)
+(Cross Country Season for distance runners – the base season for power speed athletes

 The training times for Cross-Country/Base Season:

 Beginning September 9, 2020

 - Mid D athletes Saturday TBA – Coach Sam will communicate if Saturday practice will be run

 - Speed Power athletes – Saturday’s practice will be focused on power speed and will be coached by Joel.
 If you are training on Saturday, please pick two of Monday, Wednesday, or Thursday.

 The group moves indoors in early November.
 In the indoor season, training becomes more event–specific Athletes will begin to practice age–appropriate progressions for most events, including long jump, high jump, shot put, hurdles, sprints, and distance.
 Competitions will be in Calgary, Edmonton, and other locations around Alberta.
 The season culminates with Alberta Indoor Provincial Championships.

 Monday 6:30-8:30 pm Jack Simpson Track – U of C